 Visiting The White Temple, Chiang Rai Thailand

-Wat Rong Khun, or the White Temple as it’s more commonly known, is easily the most popular attraction in Chiang Rai, Thailand.
-I, like many others before me, came to Chiang Rai just to experience this Buddhist temple (but this northern Thailand town has so much more to offer, see my post on Things to do in Chiang Rai here) and yes, it was really worth the trip.
+I, like many others before me, came to Chiang Rai just to experience this Buddhist temple (but there are so many more Chiang Rai attractions) and yes, it was really worth the trip.

 This article may contain affiliate links.
 This means that if you make a purchase after clicking on a link, I may receive a small commission.
 Read the full disclaimer here.

-The main building cannot be missed for it’s white intricate architecture and lovely tiered roof.
-Everywhere visitors look there is something new to see.
-The Chiang Rai White Temple interior is actually quite small, and no photography is allowed.
-You will be asked to remove your shoes as you approach over the dragon bridge.
-As we entered right when the gates opened, a long line formed immediately to go inside the temple.
+The White Temple interior is actually quite small, and no photography is allowed.
+You will be asked to remove your shoes as you approach it over the Dragon Bridge.

-By the time we approached the small inside space it was completely crowded with genuine worshippers, so we had a brief look and moved on to allow them space.
-Totally unexpected though is the artwork on the walls, depicting modern fiction and non-fiction characters such as Spiderman, and Michael Jackson.
-In my (non-Buddhist) opinion this is one of the least interesting areas, but perhaps if we had stayed longer we would have appreciated it more.
+By the time we reached the small inside space, it was completely crowded with genuine worshippers, so we had a brief look and moved on to allow them space.

 White Temple Chiang Rai inside